 Almost time to handover and go home.
 But not quite yet.
 16 year old with overdose.
-I haul myself over the impenetrable psychological barrier and put on my most understanding empathy face.
+I haul myself over the impenetrable psychological barrier and put on my most understanding face.
 She’s crying.
 Her parents aren’t here but they’re coming in.
 She’s full of regret.
 I feel something inside me.
 Ah yes, actual real sympathy.
 I am still human.

 Eat.
 Sleep.
 Repeat.

-*Ironically, when typing ‘bed manager’ it keeps auto-correcting to ‘bad manager’.
+*When typing ‘bed manager’ it keeps auto-correcting to ‘bad manager’.